edinburghlivinglab/dds/pages/projects.md

 The core of a DDS project is closely related to how we think about "design".
 Here, design is about the processes of identifying and solving problems, often with input from other people affected by those problems, and often by trial and error.
+We adopt the [broad definition of design by Herbert Simon](https:// en.wikiquote.org/wiki/Herbert_A._Simon#The_Sciences_of_the_Artificial.2C_1969), namely *devising courses of action aimed at changing existing situations into preferred ones*.

-We are interested in **design methods** as a form of exploring the world, considering options&mdash;even options that sound strange, uncomfortable or impossible&mdash;and then developing "interventions" that may help us change the current state of the world into a preferred one.
+**Design methods** as a form of exploring the world, often via trial and error, considering options&mdash;even options that sound strange, uncomfortable or impossible&mdash;and then developing "interventions" as experiments to see how we can change the current situation.
+[Participatory design](https://en.wikipedia.org/wiki/Participatory_design) is a process which aims at involving all stakeholders (e.g., students, teaching staff, catering staff) in defining problems, helping focus on solutions, and evaluating the effectiveness of interventions.

 Design, as a discipline and a collection of processes, has no requirement to use technology.
 There is also no requirement to build physical or digital "stuff".
 Design may be mostly about ideas, and imagining how something could potentially work very differently than it does now.
 Many designs may involve technology, or make physical objects, but only where this seems appropriate for the problem at hand.

-Similarly, success in DDS is not about making a certain type of "thing", using a certain amount of  technology, or getting certain results.
-It is almost entirely about your team participating in and reflecting on different parts of a design process, as you develop a potential solution to a problem.
-Food and sustainability is a large and complex issue that doesn't admit easy solutions, let alone in one semester.
-Although much of our education encourages us to find the right answer, making the transition to a more sustainable food system isn't that kind of problem&mdash;there is no right answer.
-Instead, we are asking you do develop a design that could *potentially* make a difference on your chosen problem.

-Suppose you experiment with an intervention, and it doesn't do what you expected.
-One way of thinking about this is that your design "failed".
-Another way of thinking about it is that you have learned something, namely that some of your predictions and assumptions turn out to be incorrect.
-It is not so important whether your project succeeds or fails to do what you intended.
-What does matter is that you can show what you have learned from the outcomes and that you can show that you have thought carefully about the methods that you adopted.
+## Data

+Data plays an important role in our approach to design.
+First, we need to **understand** "the existing situation", and we use data as an essential tool to reach this understanding.
+Second,  in order to **evaluate** the effectiveness of an intervention, we use data to helps us measure this.